lborb/book/README.md

 is running, the rendered book will automatically update if the source files change.

+### Conventions

+Basic conventions around source files formatting are captured in the `.editorconfig` file.
+Many editors support that file natively.
+Others (such as VS code) require a plugin, see https://editorconfig.org/.

 ## Deployment

 The book is deployed to the `gh-pages` branch by CI on a push to the `main` branch.